 L. To accomplish the specific intents and goals set forth in the introduction to the respective sections; In association with the proposed mixed use project, the Project Sponsor has requested three rezoning classifications for portions of the Project Site.
 The following is a basic description of the rezoning request and analysis of the manner by which the Project has been designed to accomplish the specific intents and goals of the respective zoning designations:

-Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings a.
-Traditional Neighborhood Development District (TND) - 136.89 acres:
+a.
+Traditional Neighborhood Development District (TND) - 131.71 acres: